Sanix-Darker/sanixdk.xyz/content/blogs/how-i-made-ci-cd-run-locally-in-go.md

     steps: [echo building]
 ```

-This creates a DAG (Directed Acyclic Graph).
+This creates a DAG.

+Don't panic.
+It's just a fancy way to say "do things in the right order."

 I used **Kahn's algorithm** for topological sorting.

-The logic is pretty simple:
+The logic:

 1. Start with jobs that have no dependencies
 2. Run them
-3. Once a job finishes, unlock the jobs that depended on it
+3. Unlock the jobs that depended on them
 4. Repeat untill everything's done

-Circular dependencies are detected and reported. **No more infinite loops.** You're welcome.
+Circular dependencies are detected and reported.

+**No more infinite loops.** You're welcome.

 ### DOCKER SERVICES (THE DATABASE PROBLEM)

-Integration tests usualy need databases.
-Postgres, Redis, MySQL... the usual suspects.
+Integration tests need databases.
+Postgres, Redis, MySQL...

+The usual suspects.

 In CI, you define them as services: